composer-unused/composer-unused/CONTRIBUTING.md

 2. `git clone yourname/composer-unused`
 3. Download the [ext-ds extension](https://pecl.php.net/package/ds/) and make sure it is enabled in php.ini using the [installation instructions](https://github.com/php-ds/ext-ds)

-    a.
-If you are on Windows, place the DLL file in the php/ext folder in your *ampp directory
+   - Windows users - Place the DLL file in the php/ext folder in your *ampp directory

 4. Download the [ext-zend-opcache extension](https://pecl.php.net/package/ZendOpcache) tgz file and compile it and make sure it is enabled in php.ini using the [installation instructions](https://github.com/zendtech/ZendOptimizerPlus)